dev-seb/react-native-tv-demo/README.md

 #### Modal

-On Web, we have to override the back button to hide modal, on AndroidTV use onRequestClose on native platforms.
+On Web, we have to override the back button to hide modal, on AndroidTV use onRequestClose() callback.

 When testing on a browser, the Modal window will be centered inside the browser window.<br />
 Resize your browser or use it on fullscreen mode with zoom to window boundaries to get the modal centered as expected.